DevilXD/TwitchDropsMiner/README.md

 @ThisIsCyreX - For the entirety of the German (Deutsch) translation.
 @zarigata - For the entirety of the Portuguese (Português) translation.
 @alikdb - For the entirety of the Turkish (Türkçe) translation.
+@roobini-gamer -  For the entirety of the French (Français) translation.